GAS Gang: Fragmentation

 Police reported that Brixton gangs in 2011/2012 were coming together in order to fight back against incursions from Peckham-based gang members, leading to a sort of confederation amongst Brixton gangs while still retaining the GAS Gang label.
 This led to close affiliations between GAS and Murder Zone (MZ), a gang based in Somerleyton Estate.
 Another gang, Loughborough Bois based in Loughborough Junction, decided to merge with GAS Gang.

 However, GAS Gang also began to fragment due to leaders of the gang being jailed, leaving a leadership vacuum in their place.
 Independent factions developed, with some younger members of GAS Gang now referring to themselves as GAS Rockblock 150 (or Rockblock 150, and later simply 150). whereas some GAS Gang members from Somerleyton Estate now referring to themselves as GAS Siru or Siru.
 The fragmenting also led to infighting between the two new factions.
 Another split-off occurred around Brixton Road, with a group of GAS Gang youngers forming a new group called Villa Road.
 150 would develop a rivalry with Brixton Hill-based group 67.

 Music

-Members of the gang were prominent in the Road rap music scene, One prominent member was Sneakbo, who would later leave gang life behind after being arrested in 2011 when police suspected he may have been connected to a murder.
+Members of the gang were prominent in the road rap music scene.
+One prominent member was Sneakbo, who would later leave gang life behind after being arrested in 2011 when police suspected he may have been connected to a murder.
 The case was dropped, and he decided to take music seriously.

 Another member, known as J-Kid, JJ, or Younger Sneaky, was also a prominent rapper in the gang.
 He was jailed for a minimum of 14 years for the murder of Zac Olumegbon in 2010.

-150, a group that splintered off from GAS, became known in the UK drill scene.
-They have also been credited for being pioneers in the UK drill scene.
+150, a group that splintered off from GAS, became known in the UK drill scene where they have been credited as pioneers.